microsoft/ROS-bonsai-connector/README.md

 * CoppeliaSim
 * Unity

-This connector is compatible with ROS2 and tested with Foxy Fitzroy.
+This connector is built for ROS2 Foxy Fitzroy.

 # Getting Started